-Choking occurs when a foreign object lodged in the throat or windpipe, blocking the flow of air.
+Choking occurs when a foreign object is lodged in the throat or windpipe, blocking the flow of air.
 Choking emergency is covered in a CPR class as chest compression may dislodge the object.
 CPR techniques will help open up the airway if the person does not resume breathing.

-In addition, you will also be taught how to record and report accident scenes as part of the CPR program.
+In addition, you will also be taught how to record and report accident scenes as part of the CPR certification course.
 Knowing this skill is particularly useful for workplace first aiders or those who practice first aid in the workplace.
 Upon successful completion of the course, you will receive a Statement of Attainment for CPR training.

 Other topics include understanding the links in the chain of survival and knowing the qualities of high-performance CPR.
 It also tackles the importance of personal safety and standard precautions when providing resuscitation efforts.

-CPR courses are offered through Registered Training Organisations (RTOs) with instructions from competent health care professionals and First Aid trainers.
+CPR certification course are offered through Registered Training Organisations (RTOs) with instructions from competent health care professionals and First Aid trainers.
 First aid instructors have experience in the health and safety field.
 Most of the training parts are in line with modern and widely taught First Aid practices and regulation adherence.

 The standard 1-day course generally does not involve a final exam or assessment.
 Instead, students will be assessed at the end of training by the instructor or assessor.
 Given all the demonstrations are carried out successfully, students will be awarded a CPR certification that is valid for 12 months (1 year).

-CPR Confidence: Being Ready to Help (While Understanding Your Limitations)
+CPR Confidence: Being Ready To Help (While Understanding Your Limitations)